 Learning a language is not easy.
-Those who have attempted this will remember that they initially underwent an outward personality change (someone speaking a language brokenly has great difficulties projecting his or her true personality when speaking to people).
+Those who have done this will remember that they initially seemed to have an outward personality change.
+That is because people speaking a language in what is sometimes described as a "broken" manner will usually have difficulties projecting their true personality).

-This becomes important after you have been in a given area for a while and after the first disillusionments have jerked you into facing reality.
-Unless you can be accepting of ways which are as different from yours as night is from day, you will have relationship problems.
+This becomes important after you have been in a given area for a while and after initial disillusionments have jerked you into facing reality.
+Unless you can accept ways that are as different from yours as night is from day, you will have relationship problems.